hitokiri-mata/katacoda-courses/kubernetes-pipelines/tekton/intro.md

 <img align="right" src="/javajon/courses/kubernetes-pipelines/tekton/assets/tekton.png" width="400">

 Tekton is an open-source project that formed as a sub project of the [Knative](https://knative.dev/) project in March of 2019.
 Using established Kubernetes style declarations whole pipelines can be declared.
 The pipelines run on Kubernetes like any other process.
-Each steps runs as an independent container.
+Each step runs as an independent container.
 Tekton also helps normalize and standardize the terms and methods for forming and running pipelines.
 Tekton pipelines can compliment a variety of popular CI/CD engines.
 For more information also see the [Continuous Delivery Foundation (CDF)](https://cd.foundation/).

 This scenario demonstrates the building, deploying and running a Node.js application using Tekton on Kubernetes.